NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 ## Simple Somatic Mutation Endpoint Examples

-__Example 1__: Similar to the /genes endpoint, A user would like to get back information about the mutation based on its cosmic_id.
-This would be accomplished by creating a filter such as
+__Example 1__: Similar to the `/genes` endpoint, A user would like to retrieve information about the mutation based on its COSMIC ID.
+This would be accomplished by creating a filter such as:

 ```Query
  {